 The Synergy Light course that costs $67 is a bit better value since the videos aren’t that great.
 But still, I don’t think they’re worth $67.

-Finally, $145 for the option that includes CDs and a printed version of their Action Guide is just awful value.
+Finally, $145 for the option that includes CDs and a printed version of their Action Guide is just awful value in my opinion.

 How The Course Is Structured